AMERICAN IDIOMS (Y)

 Idioms starting with Y

-Here is our list of popular "Y" idioms that are used in American English:
+Here is our list of American idioms that start with "Y":

 Yack (v.): Somewhat rude version of "to talk."

-ex: "He was yackin' away, and I wasn't even listening."
+Example: "He was yackin' away, and I wasn't even listening."

 Yawn: Something one says to show that one is bored.

-ex: "Oh, great, another romantic comedy.
+Example: "Oh, great, another romantic comedy.
 Yawn."

 Yeah: Conversational form of "yes".